Adaptive Deep Learning for Breast Cancer Subtype Prediction Via Misprediction Risk Analysis: Empirical Study

-We have also presented the comparative evaluation results of classwise F1-score and weighted F1-score in Table~\ref{tab:f1scoreseven}.
+Furthermore, BRACS is considered the benchmark data for breast cancer subtype prediction for which classwise F1 scores with weighted F1 are presented in state-of-the-art breast cancer subtype prediction methods like HACT-net, and ScoreNet.
+We have also presented the comparative evaluation results of classwise F1-score and weighted F1-score in Table~\ref{tab:f1scoreseven} for the backbone methods, state-of-the-art (SOTA) breast cancer subtype and histopathological image prediction methods, as well as uncertainty estimation-based learning techniques.
 It can be observed that MultiRisk achieves an impressive weighted F1 score of 65.98, surpassing the previous leading transformer-based approach, ScoreNet.
-Although ScoreNet excels in the flat epithelial atypia class, classical models such as Densenet121, Densenet201, and Resnet50 outperform it in Atypical Ductal Hyperplasia, Usual Ductal Hyperplasia, and Ductal Carcinoma in situ.
-Notably, MultiRisk improves the F1 score for 6 out of 7 classes in the multiclass setting, demonstrating superior performance in the normal, pathological benign, and Invasive Carcinoma classes compared to the baseline.
+Although ScoreNet excels in the flat epithelial atypia class, classical models such as Densenet-121, Densenet-201, and Resnet-50 outperform it in Atypical Ductal Hyperplasia, Usual Ductal Hyperplasia, and the histpathological image prediction method TransMIL outperforms it in Ductal Carcinoma in situ.
+Notably, MultiRisk improves the F1 score for 6 out of 7 classes considering the baseline in the subtype setting, demonstrating superior performance in the normal, pathological benign, and Invasive Carcinoma classes compared to the baseline.
 Specifically, it shows a 6.2\% improvement in normal ductal hyperplasia, and 4.41\% in flat epithelial atypia.
 For cancer classes, MultiRisk achieves notable enhancements of 1.6\% for ductal carcinoma in situ and 6.73\% for invasive carcinoma.

-Despite not surpassing SOTA models in the Atypical Ductal Hyperplasia class, this can be attributed to the overall underperformance of non-baseline models in that category.
+Despite not surpassing SOTA models in the Atypical Ductal Hyperplasia subtype, this can be attributed to the overall under-performance of non-baseline models in that category.
 HactNet is widely regarded as the most reliable approach for the BRACS dataset, validated against assessments by real-world pathologists.
 Notably, MultiRisk outperforms HactNet in nearly every class, achieving an overall improvement of 4.48\% in the weighted F1 score.

-To further validate the efficacy of MultiRisk, we have also conducted an empirical study on the domain-transfer BRACS-BACH dataset where training images come from BRACS but validation and test images come from BACH.
-Besides the existing leading deep models, we also compare MultiRisk with an ensemble of these models, LearnRisk and two SOTA domain transfer learning approaches, SCDA and TSA.